TNDTOPITO/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that prints HEllo, World
+script that displays a confused smiley